April’s Top Leadership Stories Include Feminist High Heels and EQ

 PowerPoint presentations are boring, but they don’t have to be–if you inject your speech with a dose of emotional intelligence.
 Darren Menabney shared a step-by-step process on how to do this, from using empathy to understand your audience to crafting a storyline that guides your presentation.
 As Menabney wrote, “PowerPoint is just a tool.
 Whether a presentation is bad or good depends on the person creating the slides.
 Bad presentations are a user problem, not a software problem, and the worst of them tend to make sense to the presenter, just not to the audience.”

-6. Donald Trump Will Do Anything To Avoid Persecution–And John Bolton Will Help
+6. Donald Trump Will Do Anything To Avoid Prosecution–And John Bolton Will Help

 Since Trump was inaugurated, he has shocked many with his words toward those who served in the U.S. military, from telling an army widow that her husband “knew what he signed up for” to criticizing John McCain, who was a military prisoner in Vietnam, for being captured.
 According to scholar and writer Sarah Kendzior, this is emblematic of Trump’s fear of sacrifice, and his willingness to let others pay for his misdeeds.
 She wrote, “Trump’s obsession with ‘winning’ is infamous.
 But the winning is always more about Trump than it is about the United States–and at times the concepts are mutually exclusive.
 Trump’s definition of an attack on the U.S. is when his lawyer’s home is raided by the FBI, not when Russia attacks our elections and infrastructure.”